mshick/hapi-postgraphile/README.md

 You must provide a `cookieAuthentication.name`, which is the name of your cookie, and should review the `authenticate.loginOperationName`, `authenticate.logoutOperationName`, and `authenticate.tokenDataPath` options to ensure your queries and responses are handled.
 The default settings mirror the results you'd have following this [tutorial](https://www.graphile.org/postgraphile/postgresql-schema-design/).

+If you are using cookie authentication, you can look into using [crumb](https://github.com/hapijs/crumb) to provide anti-CSRF tokens to harden your security.

 ### (Nearly) All the options

 Defaults shown.